andre-jar/Stick-Arena-Private-Server/README.md

 - Added a few filler php sites to fill the missing links in the swf files.
 - Added the possibility to verify emails and recover accounts with the provided php scripts.
 - Added a few example sqls to create example users.
+- Fixed a bug where you could not select an empty pet.
+- Users do not have a labpass as default now.

 # How to set up